samirtambe/StockChart/README.md

 ## Retrieve the most popular user-inputted stock symbols
 1. Create Lambda function as described earlier
-2. Paste this code to retreive the 5 most popular stocks fomr the DynamoDB table
+2. Paste this code to retreive the 5 most popular stocks from the DynamoDB table

 ```Python
 import json